TheRoboticsClub/colab-gsoc2020-Sakshay_Mahna/evolutionary_robots/neural_networks/README.md

 nn.load_parameters_from_vector(a_list_with_appropriate_format)
 ```

-**View the output of each layer** The output of each and every layer(previous and current) is avaialable as class variable of the Neural Network class
+**View the output of each layer** The output of each and every layer(previous and current) is avaialable as a class variable of the Neural Network class

 ```python
 nn.output_matrix